tonytvo/blog-generator/content/blog/emotional-intelligence-summary/index.md

   - They are empathetic
   - They have discipline and are self-motivated
   - They listen even if they disagree
-  - They look for ways to improve when things don't go according to plan.
+  - They look for ways to improve when things don't go according to plan and embrace change.
+  - they have a robust emotional vocabulary
+  - they're curious about people.
+  - they know their strengths and weeknesses
+  - they're a good judge of character
+  - they let go of mistakes
+  - they're assertive
   - **EI is about figuring out how to apply, adapt, and deliver based on the needs of the person we're with and what stage of the process they're in**

+- what does low EQ look like?
+  - they get stressed easily
+  - they make assumptions quickly and defend them vehemently.
+  - they often feel misunderstood
+  - they don't know their triggers
+  - they don't get angry
+  - they blame other people for how they make them feel
+  - they're easily offended

 # EI Rewiring Process
 - Own it, Face it, Feel it, Ask it, Drive it